Tool

 Jules source trail

 Jules is Google's asynchronous coding agent for delegating software tasks in the cloud and returning with code changes later.
-It matters because it extends the coding-agent category beyond interactive local tooling and into background execution workflows tied to repository tasks and review.
+It matters because it keeps pushing the coding-agent category away from live pair programming and toward background execution tied to repository workflow.

-• Choose Jules when the main evaluation is around Google-backed async coding workflows rather than local pair programming.
-If the comparison is really about cloud-managed delegation in general, Codex and GitHub Copilot Coding Agent are the more important adjacent pages.
+• Choose Jules when the main evaluation is around Google-backed async delegation rather than local coding assistance.
+If the underlying question is simply whether delegated coding works at all, Codex and GitHub Copilot Coding Agent remain the more important baseline pages.

 Quick Facts